GoogleChrome/web.dev/src/site/content/en/blog/vitals-tools/index.md

 The [Core Web Vitals report in Search Console](https://support.google.com/webmasters/answer/9205520) shows the big picture of your website's performance, but you can still drill down into specific pages that need attention.
 With Search Console, you can also:

-- Identify individual page groups that need improvement and those that currently provide a good user experience.
+- Identify individual page groups that need improvement, and those that currently provide a good user experience.
 - Get granular data on performance by URL grouped by status, metric, and groups of similar web pages (such as product detail pages on an e-commerce website).
 - Get detailed reports that bucket URLs in each user experience quality category for both mobile and desktop.